TomStrong/Com528-Assessment/docs/documentation.md

 We assigned the first tasks, such as setting up the project in NetBeans, creating the UIs, etc, but task assignment thereafter was managed dynamically, depending on what had already been implemented and who was currently available to work on the project, with regular meetings online and in-person to discuss.
 As each task was assigned, the ticket on Github Projects was updated accordingly.

-All the following tasks are also available on [Github Projects](https://github.com/TomStrong/Com528-Assessment/projects/1):
+All the following tasks are also available on [GitHub Projects](https://github.com/TomStrong/Com528-Assessment/projects/1):

 | Assignee        | Task     | Description    |
 | :------------- | :----------: | :----------: |